 When analysing a source, it is important to realise that every source was made for a particular reason.
 Usually, knowing the purpose for its creation will help you evaluate its relevance and reliability to your argument.

 The purpose of a source is the reason it was originally made.
-The creator of the source put in the time and effort to create the source, and it was usually so that it could be used for something.
+The creator of the source put in the time and effort to create it, and it was usually so that it could be used for something.

-This can be a simple as creating an ancient ceramic put to simply store grain.
+This can be a simple as creating an ancient ceramic pot to store grain.
 Or it could be as complex as writing a 1960s pop song in order to criticise the government's role in the Vietnam War.

 Based upon what you know about the creator and the intended audience, you can usually identify why the source was originally made.
 It can also be helpful to know what motivated the creator at a particular point in time.

-Depending upon the type of source, there are some common purposes to their creation.
+Depending upon the type of source, there are some common purposes for their creation.

 |Type of Source||Common Purposes|